Miracle in Cell No. 7: Plot

-Ye-sung is a lawyer defending her late father for a crime he did not commit.
-While leaving the prison court after a successful trial, Ye-sung notices a balloon caught on barbed wire and reminisces about the past.
+Ye-sung is training to be a lawyer, and chooses her late father's wrongful conviction for a crime he did not commit as the subject for her mock trial.
+While leaving the prison court after a successful verdict, Ye-sung notices a balloon caught on barbed wire and reminisces.

-Back in 1997, 6-year-old Ye-sung and her father, Yong-go (who is mentally disabled), stare into a store window admiring a Sailor Moon backpack.
+Back in 1997, 6-year-old Ye-sung and her father, Yong-gu (who has a developmental disability), stare into a store window admiring a Sailor Moon backpack.
 Yong-gu promises to buy Ye-sung the backpack when he gets paid.
 However, the police commissioner and his daughter purchased it before Yong-gu.
 When Yong-gu rushes in to grab the backpack, he is assaulted by the police commissioner and kicked out of the store.
 After the incident, the two return home without the bag, slightly battered, but in high spirits.
-The next day, after work, the commissioner’s daughter spots Yong-gu and tries to show him another store selling the same backpack.
-In an unfortunate accident, the little girl slips running on the market’s icy pavement and a brick drops on her head, killing her.
+The next day, after work, the commissioner's daughter spots Yong-gu and tries to show him another store selling the same backpack.
+In an unfortunate accident, the little girl slips running on the market's icy pavement and a brick drops on her head, killing her.
 Yong-gu is arrested for rape and murder after his futile attempts at CPR are misconstrued by a female bystander.

-Yong-gu is sent to prison, where he shares a jail cell (titled "Room 7") with five other inmates, all who initially dislike him for his falsely accused crime and mental disability.
+Yong-gu is sent to prison, where he shares a jail cell (titled "Room 7") with five other inmates, all of who initially dislike him for his falsely accused crime and his disability.
 One day, Yong-gu saves the life of his cellmate and prison gang leader, So Yang-ho, from being stabbed by a rival prison gang leader.
 Touched at this, Yang-ho then offers to help Yong-gu in any way he can to return the favor.
 Yong-gu tells Yang-ho that he wants to see his daughter Ye-sung.
 The inmates successfully smuggle Ye-sung into the prison when her choir visits the prison for a performance.
-Ye-sung is introduced to her dad’s cell mates and manages to stay for a night, but is inadvertently found by the warden.
-Eventually, the warden realises that Yong-gu is not the assailant of the girl after Yong-gu saves him from an attempted arson, and allows Ye-sung to visit Yong-gu everyday after school.
+Ye-sung is introduced to her dad's cellmates and manages to stay for a night, but is inadvertently found by the warden.
+Eventually, the warden realises that Yong-gu is not the assailant of the girl after Yong-gu saves him from an attempted arson, and allows Ye-sung to visit Yong-gu every day after school.